 Mark Mugiishi appointed to First Hawaiian, Inc. and First Hawaiian Bank Boards of Directors

-/EIN News/ -- HONOLULU, Dec.
-06, 2022 (GLOBE NEWSWIRE) -- First Hawaiian, Inc. (NASDAQ: FHB), the parent company of First Hawaiian Bank, announced today the appointment of Mark Mugiishi, M.D., F.A.C.S., to serve on its Board of Directors and the Board of Directors of First Hawaiian Bank.
-Dr. Mugiishi also was appointed to the Board of Directors’ Risk Committee.
+HONOLULU, Dec.
+06, 2022 (GLOBE NEWSWIRE) -- First Hawaiian, Inc. FHB, the parent company of First Hawaiian Bank, announced today the appointment of Mark Mugiishi, M.D., F.A.C.S., to serve on its Board of Directors and the Board of Directors of First Hawaiian Bank.
+Dr. Mugiishi also was appointed to the Board of Directors' Risk Committee.
 All appointments are effective December 6, 2022.

 "We are pleased to welcome Dr. Mugiishi and thank him for agreeing to serve on our Board.
 His diverse experience in the medical field coupled with his track record of giving back, makes him a valuable addition to our leadership team and demonstrates alignment with our goals and values as a company," said Bob Harrison, First Hawaiian, Inc. Chairman, President and CEO.
 "We look forward to drawing on Dr. Mugiishi's expertise as we continue to enhance our digital offerings while staying true to our mission of being a relationship bank where our customers expect and receive personalized world class service."